Afghanistan marks 1 year since Taliban seizure as woes mount

 “This will require an inclusive political process with full, equal and meaningful participation of all Afghan men and women and respect for human rights,” Niklasson wrote.

 Faiez reported from Islamabad.
-Associated Press writers Munir Ahmed in Islamabad and Edith M. Lederer at the United Nations contributed.
+Associated Press writers Munir Ahmed in Islamabad and Edith M. Lederer at the United Nations contributed to this report.